Manoj-Paramsetti/Manoj-Paramsetti/README.md

 </p>

 ## More about me
- * I’m currently working on britto app and opportunity tracker app
+ * I’m currently working on the Britto app and opportunity tracker app

  * I’m currently learning flutter and MERN stack

- * I’m looking to collaborate for open source project on Android Apps
+ * I’m looking to collaborate on an open-source project on Android Apps

- * I’m looking for a help with AI
+ * I’m looking for help with AI

  * Ask me about software developing